 Private transfer to Adrasan, accommodation on Adrasan beach, (depending on arrival time) chance to explore the area, swim/relax evening meal at accommodation.

 Walk from here to the lighthouse and beyond returning to Adrasan.
 The walking is mainly through sparse pine forest steady climbs to the lighthouse and beyond with fine coastal views of the islands close to shore.

 Luggage transfers to Cirali.
 Today’s walking takes you over “Moses” Mountain (980mtrs), through very pretty, lightly wooded pine forest with magnificent views near the summit of surrounding mountains and valleys then descending through ancient woodland to the historic ancient ruins at Olympos and onto Cirali.

-Leaving Cirali you will make a climb to the Chimera (natural gas flames) on the mountainside onwards and upwards to pretty village of Ulupinar with its abundant trout streams and restaurants on finally to Yukari Beycik
+Leaving Cirali you will make a climb to the Chimera (natural gas flames) on the mountainside onwards and upwards to the pretty village of Ulupinar with its abundant trout streams and restaurants on finally to Yukari Beycik.

 Chance to relax on the lovely beach at Cirali, explore Olympos or take an optional gullet (wooden boat) trip to nearby islands.